 Figure 2.
-The number of vegetative and reproductive tillers (y-axis) of AW, MR, and IWG after different periods of vernalization.
-The x-axis is days elapsed from the treatment starts.
-Vegetative tillers are first tillers to develop (green dots and lines), reproductive tillers develop later when reproduction has been triggered (orange dots and lines).
+Number of vegetative and reproductive tillers of AW, MR, and IWG after different periods of vernalisation.
+Vegetative tillers are green dots and lines, reproductive tillers are orange dots and lines.
 'Trt' is the treatment time in weeks at 5°C. Error bars are standard error of the mean.
 The first vertical dashed line is the point where the plants were moved from the growth chamber to the glasshouse.
 The second vertical dashed line at 125 days is the point where glasshouse daylengths increased to >13 hours.